microfront/microfront/README.md

 ## Principles

-- Microfrontends are isolated and cannot influence each other in an unplanned way
+- Microfrontends are developed in isolation and define their own interfaces that comply with their own backend and some minimal requirements of the controller
 - Microfrontends may use any SPA framework
 - Microfrontends are composable
 - application state is synchronized/shared across microfrontends